 This isolation–often while living around hundreds, thousands, or millions of other people–is crushing humans under despair.

-As a consequence, a lot of people come to the spiritual path and me seeking connection.
+As a consequence, a lot of people come to the spiritual path and me seeking solace.

-Sometimes that connection is a hope for a soulmate.
+Sometimes that solace is a hope for a soulmate connection.
 Sometimes it is a hope for a friend.
 Sometimes it is a longing to know/feel God.
 Sometimes, it is for a spiritual experience that they want to repeat because it felt good.

-Some of these things are pointed at me, and for others, they are trying to get a technique which will allow them to find those things.
+Some of these things are pointed at me–they want me to be their soulmate.
+For others, they are trying to get a technique which will allow them to find those things.

 But what do they really want?